 — Workbook Lesson 41, A Course in Miracles

-A valuable clue can be found in the Manual for Teachers, where ten characteristics of “teachers of God” are listed: Trust, Honesty, Tolerance, Gentleness, Joy, Defenselessness, Generosity, Patience, Faithfulness, and Open-Mindedness.
-If we wanted to define love by its components, these qualities would serve as well as any.
+Besides using this particular lesson, is there another way back to recognizing the active truth of our existence?
+A valuable clue can be found in ACIM’s Manual for Teachers, where ten characteristics of “teachers of God” are listed: Trust, Honesty, Tolerance, Gentleness, Joy, Defenselessness, Generosity, Patience, Faithfulness, and Open-Mindedness.

-To the extent that we manifest these qualities, we are expressing the “love of God” that the Course assures us is our very nature.
-Exemplifying all these energies all the time — or even a few of them on a sustained basis — may seem like a tall order.
-Yet because love is our true nature, we actually need not strive or struggle to attain these characteristics — but we do have to stop forgetting that they are what we are.
+To the extent that we manifest these qualities, we are expressing our very nature.
+Exemplifying all these energies all the time — or even a few of them on a sustained basis — may seem like a tall order for the typical ego.
+Yet because love is our true nature, we actually need not strive or struggle to attain these characteristics — but we do have to remind ourselves that these qualities are what we are.

 “I seek a future different from the past.”

 — Workbook Lesson 314, A Course in Miracles